Allgemeine Geschäftsbedingungen des veranstalters

 The German Road Traffic Act (StVO) applies on the entire event site and in the parking and camping areas.
 Moreover, vehicular access to the camping areas and event site is restricted.
 Driving should always be at walking speed in the area of the event site and parking areas.
 Only vehicles with a total authorised weight up to max.
 3.5t and only with no vehicle trailer may be parked in the parking areas.
-As an exception, motor homes, caravans, trailer tents and passenger buses may be parked by holders of caravan camping tickets and caravan badges for an additional fee in the areas shown separately.
+As an exception, motor homes, caravans, trailer tents and passenger buses which have a greater total authorised weight by design may be parked by holders of caravan camping tickets and caravan badges in the caravan camping areas shown separately.
 Parking in unmarked areas is prohibited and will be prosecuted; vehicles may only be parked in approved parking areas or car parks.
 Vehicles parked outside marked parking areas or causing an obstruction on roadways or in rescue lanes may be towed away without warning.
 The costs incurred will be borne by the perpetrator.

 There is no entitlement to being granted a specific parking area and/or camping area within the category booked.
 Parking and camping areas are opened as required and allocated to attendees by stewards.
 Escape and rescue lanes must be kept clear of any structures at all times.